 Approximately 30% of our recoveries are complete within 36 hours.
 The turnaround time depends upon the service required and the condition of the drive.
 Level A Recoveries range from 3-5 days (often less!) and Level B Recoveries typically range from 4-10 days.
 Larger data sets and heavily damaged drives simply take longer to recover.

 If needed, we do offer optional priority (“rush”) and weekend service for an additional charge.
 Contact us for details.

 What About the Security of My Data?

 Data security is the foundation of our business.
 We work with government agencies, professionals, and private individuals.
 Everyone’s data is important and securely protected during our process.
 We do keep a copy of your data for ten days to ensure that you receive everything successfully.
 After you confirm receipt of data, your copy is securely erased.
-While adequately covered in our registration documents, Data Savers, does offer an additional executable Non-Disclosure Agreement upon request.
+While adequately covered in our registration documents, Data Savers LLC, does offer an additional executable Non-Disclosure Agreement upon request.

 How Will you Return my Recovered Data to Me?